Articles

 Insex (Insect Reproduction)

-(Some items may fit into more than one category.
-If any facts are repeated, please let me know.)
+If any facts are repeated, please let me know.

 The evolutionist has no more basis on “why” sexual reproduction than I who believes that God designed it because He wanted His living creatures to “be fruitful, and multiply”.